-Let’s dive into this topic because that’s what you’re here to learn about.
 I’ve often said that you don’t need to know everything about Social Security to make it work for you.
-It’s like me driving my truck.
-I have no idea how the internal combustion engine really works, but I know the enough of the basics to keep me safe while I’m operating it.
+It’s kinda like driving a car.
+You don’t have to know how the fine mechanical details of the internal combustion…just enough of the basics to keep you safe while you’re operating it.
 It’s the same way with retirement planning and investing.
 If you have a firm grip of the basics, you’ll be ok.
-That’s why I wrote this book, Social Security Basics: The 9 essentials that everyone should know.

 The Most Important Factor in Social Security

-Someone asked me the other day, which of those 9 basics do you think is most important?
+After reading my book Social Security Basics, someone asked me the other day, “Which of those 9 basics do you think is most important?”
 I didn’t hesitate.
-Its your full retirement age.
+It’s your full retirement social security age!

 Thankfully, this is one of the simpler parts of Social Security.
 If you were born between 1943-1954, your full retirement age is 66.
 For every year thereafter, the full retirement age increases all the way to birth year 1960.
 For everyone born in 1960 or later, the full retirement age is 67 (for now).